Who We Are, What We Do

 The Community Woodlands Association was established in 2003 as the direct representative body of Scotland’s community woodland groups.
 We help community woodland groups across the country achieve their aspirations and potential, providing advice, assistance and information, facilitating networking and training, and representing and promoting community woodlands to the wider world..

 From small beginnings in the late 1980’s, there are now over 200 groups across Scotland, involved in or responsible for the management of thousands of hectares of woodland and open space.
-New groups continue to form, encouraged by the Land Reform legislation and the National Forest Land Scheme.
+About half of these own or lease their woodlands, the remainder are working under a range of formal and informal partnership arrangements.

 CWA was set up by its members to: